 Maybe something came up and you didn’t have the time to read the book that you expected (although please feel free to read it at a later date and leave your review then – better late than never!), or perhaps you just couldn’t get into the book and either didn’t finish it or didn’t like it and you don’t want to leave a negative review.
 That’s your choice and we know that not everyone will be able to leave reviews 100% of the time.

-Whatever the case, when circumstances do prevent you from reviewing a book that you requested and we selected you for, we still ask that you fill out our reader form.
-There is a field on that form for your reason for not reviewing.
-It doesn’t have to go into detail – it could be something as simple as “Started it but realized it wasn’t for me”.
-The important thing is that you fill out the form so that we know that you aren’t just done with the program and that you want to remain as an active participant.
+Whatever the case, when circumstances do prevent you from reviewing a book that you requested, we still ask that you fill out our reader form.
+In that case, you would select your reason for not reviewing instead of adding your review link.
+The important thing is that you fill out the form either way, so that we know that you aren’t just done with the program and that you want to remain as an active participant.

 All that being said, our ARC program is designed for enthusiastic readers that enjoy leaving reviews on Amazon for the books they’ve read, so if you are regularly missing reviews then it could be that our ARC program isn’t for you.
-We aren’t going to remove you from the program for a few misses, but if it starts to get to the point where your reasons and empty forms are outweighing your reviews, then we will likely either remove you from the program or stop sending you books until you can catch up.
-It’s only fair to both the authors of these books, and the other reviewers that are trying to read them.
+We aren’t going to remove you from the program for a few misses, but if it starts to get to the point where your reasons and empty forms are outweighing your reviews, then it’s usually an indication that our program isn’t a good fit for you.
+Perhaps the books we send out just aren’t to your taste?
+That’s okay… it happens.
+So when it seems like we just can’t find any good books for you, or that you’re too busy to participate, we may start sending less books your way until you have time to catch up or we start getting more titles that are interesting to you.
+It’s only fair to both the authors of these books, and the other readers that want to enjoy them.

 When Should You NOT leave a review for a book?